JeremyCraigMartinez/421_WEBAPP/README.md

   - Conditions
   - Risk?
     * How much could deviation from specified activity thresholds impact the patient's health?
-    * Would be used for weighting the patient's status relative to the other patient's
+    * Would be used for weighting the patient's status relative to the other patient
   - Status (not editable: automatically updated)
     * How is the patient doing based on their success/failure meeting activity thresholds?
   - Ethnicity?